Gunjal-Aditi/Business_Insights-360/README.md

 ## ✨Data Model

-- Data modeling plays a vital role and is considered as the basement of report.
-All the visuals will be build upon the data model.
+- Data modeling plays a vital role and is considered as the basement of the report.
+All the visuals will be built upon the data model.
-- Poor data modeling affects the over all performance of the report.
-- Following good practices of data modeling is must.
-Refer this page to get to know the good practices [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/)
 -  In this project, we have followed Snowfall data modeling method.

 ### 🎨Dashboard designing

-Based on the mock-ups received as a requirement, the team will start designing the visuals and create measure as and when required
+Based on the mock-ups received as a requirement, the team will start designing the visuals and create measures as and when required

 ## 🏡Home view